CRIPAC-DIG/NGNN/README.md

   --dataset DATASET  dataset name: diginetica/yoochoose/sample
 ```

-Then you can run the file `pytorch_code/main.py` or `tensorflow_code/main.py` to train the model.
+Then you can run the file `NGNN/main_score.py` to train the model.

-For example: `cd pytorch_code; python main.py --dataset=sample`

-You can add the suffix `--nonhybrid` to use the global preference of a session graph to recommend instead of the hybrid preference.

-You can also change other parameters according to the usage:
+You can change parameters according to the usage in `NGNN/Config.py`:

 ```bash
 usage: main.py [-h] [--dataset DATASET] [--batchSize BATCHSIZE]